Cold remedies: What works, what doesn't, what can't hurt

 Soothe a sore throat.
 A saltwater gargle — 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water — can temporarily relieve a sore or scratchy throat.
 Children younger than 6 years are unlikely to be able to gargle properly.

 You can also try ice chips, sore throat sprays, lozenges or hard candy.
-Don't give lozenges or hard candy to children younger than 3 to 4 years old because they can choke on them.
+Use caution when giving lozenges or hard candy to children because they can choke on them.
+Don't give lozenges or hard candy to children younger than 6 years.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Add moisture to the air.
-A cool mist vaporizer or humidifier can add moisture to your home, which might help loosen congestion.
+A cool-mist vaporizer or humidifier can add moisture to your home, which might help loosen congestion.
 Change the water daily, and clean the unit according to the manufacturer's instructions.
-Don't use steam, which hasn't been shown to help and may cause burns.

 Try over-the-counter (OTC) cold and cough medications.
-For adults and children older than 5, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
+For adults and children age 5 and older, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
 However, they won't prevent a cold or shorten its duration, and most have some side effects.

 Take medications only as directed.
 Some cold remedies contain multiple ingredients, such as a decongestant plus a pain reliever, so read the labels of cold medications you take to make sure you're not taking too much of any medication.

 The list of ineffective cold remedies is long.
 Some of the more common ones that don't work include: